The Surprise Pregnancy

-I found out about my pregnancy in the most unique way…during a routine check up in Singapore General Hospital (SGH), where I work.
-The first test, an urine test did not show any signs of pregnancy, so I happily went on to do an X-Ray, without realising that I was pregnant.
+I found out about my surprise pregnancy in the most unique way…during a routine check up in Singapore General Hospital (SGH), where I work.
+The first test, a urine test, did not show any signs of pregnancy, so I happily went on to do an X-Ray, without realising that I was pregnant.

-When I came back to see the Doctor, she told that I might be pregnant!
+When I came back to see the Doctor, she told me that I might be pregnant!
 So we took two more urine tests, both which showed positive results.
-I was really astonished, as my first urine test and pregnancy kit test had shown negative results!
+I was really astonished as my first urine test and pregnancy kit test had shown negative results.

-The pregnancy progressed swiftly for the next few days, but suddenly it took a turn for the worse.
-I started bleeding like as though I was having my menses.
+My surprise pregnancy progressed swiftly for the next few days, but suddenly, it took a turn for the worse.
+I started bleeding as though I was having my menstruation cycles.
 In addition, I could not walk or stand for long.
 The longer I stood or the further I walked, the more I bled.
-I was so confused and so weak.
-Fortunately I had very supportive superiors at work, who granted me a month of no pay leave due to this unfortunate situation.
+I was so confused and weak.
+Fortunately, I had very supportive superiors at work.
+They granted me a month of no pay leave due to this unfortunate situation.

 While the bleeding stopped once I hit the 16th week, the nightmare did not end there.
 I started to bleed again sometime during the 28th week.
-Because of the erratic bleeding, the Doctors thought that I might have a pre-term delivery, but to God’s grace I managed to carry my boy to full term.
+Because of the erratic bleeding, my Doctors thought that I might be having a pre-term delivery, but by God’s grace, I managed to carry my boy to full term delivery.

-In the 39th week, I headed back to SGH, to have a detailed check-up with my gynae; Dr Michele Lee.
+In the 39th week, I headed back to SGH to have a detailed check-up with my gynaecologist, Dr Michele Lee.
 She was a little alarmed that I had not experienced any real contractions.
-So I was sent to the labour ward for a CTG as well as a scan, to check my water levels.
-Only then did my gynae realise that my water bag had actually broken!
+So I was sent to the labour ward for a CTG as well as a scan to check my water levels.
+Only then did my gynaecologist realise: my water bag had actually broken!

-Since I had not yet dilated, I was given a choice of prostin which they inserted through my vagina.
+Since I had not dilated yet, I was given a choice of prostin which they inserted through my vagina.
 I was told to walk around so that I could dilate faster.
-At 7 the next morning, my cervix had only dilated to 2cm.
-I was so frustrated and requested to be induced by 8am, which my gynae agreed to.
+However, at 7 the next morning, my cervix had only dilated to 2cm.
+I was so frustrated that I requested to be induced by 8am, which my gynaecologist agreed to.

-I started to feel the pain of contractions at about 2pm and by then my cervix had already dilated to about 4cm.
-At about 5pm, I was 7cm dilated.
-By then I decided to take an epidural.
-Upon hearing my decision, my mother, who the kind staff at SGH had allowed to enter the delivery room, said this to me,
+I started to feel the pain of contractions at about 2pm.
+By then my cervix had already dilated to about 4cm.
+At about 5pm, I was 7cm dilated, and I decided to take an epidural.
+Upon hearing my decision, my mother, who the kind staff at SGH had allowed to enter the delivery room, said this to me:

 “Ayu, if you could prove your love to me, dad and your son please do not take epidural”.

-After hearing that I decided to skip the epidural, and opted for pulling my husbands tee shirt and grabbing his hand for dear life!
+After hearing that I decided to skip the epidural, and opted for pulling my husband’s tee shirt and grabbing his hand for dear life instead!
 At around 9pm, I started to push.
-My gynae, who was trying to be supportive said, “Pace yourself Khairun, this will take about an hour or so…”.
+My gynaecologist, who was trying to be supportive, said, “Pace yourself Khairun, this will take about an hour or so…”.
 I was so stunned and could not help but yell out, “What, another hour of suffering?”
 During the final moments, senior midwife Zaiton was such a big help.
 It was due to her shouting, “I see the head!
-I see the head!!” that made me continue with the pushing all the way, till my son’s first cry!
+I see the head!!” that made me continue with the pushing all the way, till I heard my son’s first cry.

-When I first saw my baby I started crying so loudly that even my gynae joked that “I thought you are supposed to cry while pushing?”
-But I couldn’t laugh or answer her…I was simply fixated on my little bundle of joy.
-My little prince.
-The whole world was suddenly empty.
+When I first saw my baby I started crying so loudly that even my gynaecologist joked, “I thought you are supposed to cry while pushing?”
+But I couldn’t laugh or answer her…I was simply too fixated on my little bundle of joy – my little prince.
+The whole world suddenly became empty.
 It was only me and my little boy.

 Now that I think about it, the whole pregnancy journey was such a surreal experience.
 I am so glad that I had such a supportive husband.
-I would not have been able to do it with out him.
+There was no way I would have been able to do it with out him.
 And while the pregnancy was quite rough, I have no regrets.
-I can’t wait for us to have our number two!
+Can’t wait for us to have our number two!